Every day, consumers like you and I receive emails that are easy to overlook.

 7. The Tropical Travelers – Use images to appeal to your readers’ senses

 Images can offer a lot more than just visual stimulation.
-For a travel company like The Tropic Travelers, images let readers escape to a place far away from wherever they’re checking their email.
+For a company like The Tropic Travelers, images spruce up their travel marketing and let readers escape to a place far away from wherever they’re checking their email.

 8. The Omnia Group – Use images to establish consistency